Spinal Problems in Dogs – Introductory Discussion

 See These Reviews

 Jennifer of Texas, Offers Written Thanks

 I send you this message to let you know how truly grateful I am for your product.
 My dachshund “Lady Bird” suffered from a herniated disc that caused her to loose function in her back legs.
 I was heart broken because when she first showed signs I was unaware as to why.
 I took her to the vet and he gave me the heart-breaking news.
 She was on steroids for 7 days which helped the swelling and pain but the damage was done.
 I did not want to put her through back surgery so I began looking on the INTERNET for other solutions such as a doggie-wheel-chair and came across your website.
 THANK GOD!!
 We did make her the doggie-wheel-chair, which she used for only about 2 weeks.
 And I also I ordered N’zymes for her!
 She started her first dose on 08/20/2012.

 Now, on 09/08/2012, she is walking and even running!!
 She still has some issues with balance but the difference N’zymes has made is truly a miracle in my eyes!
 I can’t express my happiness and my eyes are filled with tears at this moment because of the change it has made for my precious Lady Bird.
 I wished I had video-recorded her progress like Lilly’s story because it is truly a miracle what the N’zymes has done for her.
 Again THANK YOU for such a wonderful product.

 Jennifer N. of San Antonio, Texas.

-They say “A picture is worth a thousand words”; what then, must a video be worth (30 pictures per second)?
-Better yet, a video is most often indisputable evidence.
+They say, “A picture is worth a thousand words”; Better yet, a video is most often indisputable evidence.
 That being said, do yourself a favor and CLICK HERE to see our selection of NZYMES recovery videos – mostly related to back problems and paralysis.